 Then to add insult to injury, EJ is expected to star as the lead angel in the Vine Street Community Church Christmas pageant, complete with big white wings and a halo.
 Her parents override her objections, and youthful hijinks ensue, but EJ learns some valuable truths about the ‘big things’ that can happen right where you are.

 Diary of a Real Payne is recommended for ages 8-12.
-It is a 192-page glossy paperback, available for $5.99 from Barbour Publishing.
+It is a 192-page glossy paperback, available from Barbour Publishing.

 Click on the banner below to read the Crew Reviews!